-This form of advertising is much more restricted under GDPR and if you are going to continue to use it then you will need to have explicit consent and have a system for preventing profiling from happening when somebody raises an objection.
+This form of advertising is much more restricted under GDPR and if you are going to continue to use it then you will need to have included remarketing in your cookies consent procedure.
+You will also need to have a system for preventing profiling from happening when somebody raises an objection.